s-minoo/algemaploom-rs/README.md

 ## Test cases

+### RML
-Currently, the translator will generate valid mapping plans for the official [RML test cases](https://github.com/kg-construct/rml-test-casesk) with mapping plans for CSV data sources (all test cases ending in **CSV**).
+Currently, the translator generates valid mapping plans for the official [RML test cases](https://github.com/kg-construct/rml-test-casesk) with mapping plans for CSV data sources (all test cases ending in **CSV**).

 The generated mapping plans for the test cases are inside the [/resources/csv-testcases](/resources/csv-testcases).

+### ShExML
+The translator can *partially* translate ShExML documents.
+The translator will make a **best-effort** translation if the ShExML document uses the following *unsupported* features.
+It will still generate a mapping plan which could be executed but the results won't be complete.

+The following features are not supported in translation yet:

+1) Autoincrements
+2) Query statements
+3) Joins
+4) Functions
+5) Conditionals

 ## Acknowledgement